Malvid/Malvid/docs/Options.md

 Type: `Function` Optional: `false`

-Function that returns an array of file names that Malvid should look for.
+Function that returns an array of filenames that Malvid should look for.

 ### Statuses